pluiedev/site/src/index.md

 Especially <abbr title="constructed languages (languages intentionally created by people)">conlangs</abbr>.
 They're _very_ cool.

-I'm transgender 🏳️‍⚧️, transfeminine and lesbian, and I use feminine pronouns (she/her/她) -- please keep that in mind before interacting with me, as I can only respect you if you respect me first.
+I'm transfeminine :transgender_flag: and lesbian, and I use she/her/她 pronouns -- please keep that in mind before interacting with me, as I can only respect you if you respect me first.
 [Here's my `pronouns.page` page for more information :>](https://pronouns.page/@pluiedev)